 But the Cleopatra Pool would need some work.
 "It was a very shallow pool with pillars and rocks just below the surface,” says Grubb.
 “Getting the rail built and then set up every day was probably the biggest obstacle we faced.”

 Now, you may be worried that the rail the guys are hitting is in fact a priceless piece of ancient history.
 Never fear, as that was not the case.

 "The column rail we set up was made for this project.
 We wrapped it to look like a pillar that would be there already," says Grubb.
 "It's a pretty basic rail to wakeskate on, but having it in such a small location and shallow water made it more challenging."

 Once the rail was set up, however, it worked.
 "The pool was just big enough to get the speed to hit the rail and then stop on the other side.
 The electric winch helped to get us to speed quickly.
 We knew where the rocks and pillars were just under the surface, and once we got the rail in we had a pretty good line to ride with a deep landing!”

 What's next for Grubb?
-He's not letting on – but he promises that in 2016, he's got a few projects that will catch our eye.
+He's not letting on, but he promises that in 2016 he'll have a few projects that will catch our eye.
 We can't wait!